Staggered Sale Structures for Maximum Flexibility

 Why Consider a Staggered Sale?

-- Smooth income over multiple years to manage tax brackets.
+- Smooth income over several years to manage tax brackets and avoid a large, one-time bill.

 Real-World Example: Leveraging Staggered Sales

-A business owner sold 60% of her company for $12 million upfront and retained 40% equity, which she sold in two additional stages over the next five years.
-This approach minimized her immediate tax burden, allowed her to capitalize on future growth, and kept her engaged in the company’s transition.
+One business owner sold 60% of her company for $12 million and kept the remaining 40% equity, which she sold in two additional stages over five years.
+This reduced her immediate tax burden, let her capture future company growth, and provided ongoing involvement in the business.

 Source: Forbes – Structuring a Business Sale